Maj-dot/You-Guessed-It/README.md

 ## Installation

-To play the game locally:
+To play the game:

-1. Click the link here
+1. Click the link here * <https://github.com/Maj-dot/You-Guessed-It.git>
 3. Enjoy the game!

 ## Credits